Skip to content

 Establish a Residence in Victoria

 The visa holder is required to purchase or rent a residential home to facilitate their residence in Victoria.
 Bond receipt documents and a formal lease will be required to evidence rental of a residence, formal title deed will be required to evidence property purchase.
-Victoria will also require Passenger
+Victoria may also require Passenger

 Movement Records and utility bills for the period of residence.